..

 .

-The gondolas ascend
+The gondolas ascend to and

-to and over the deep Breakfast River gorge.
-A pedestrian suspension bridge
+over the deep Breakfast River gorge.
+A

-has been erected accross the gorge, adjacent to the aerial tram.
+erected across the gorge, adjacent to the

 .